 Nicholas Cage is a busy man these days.
 He was just in Snowden, and has another three or four films coming out within the next month or two.
 None of them look that great, but still.
 Say what you will about the guy, you can’t say he doesn’t put in work.
 One thing he has yet to tackle, though, is television.
 He almost took the leap from film to the small screen, he recently revealed in an interview with L.A.
 Times.
 Which show?
 None other than STARZ’s new Neil Gaiman adaptation American Gods.

-Apparently he was offered the role of Mr. Wednesday, which has since gone to Ian McShane (not a bad switch, STARZ).
-He had this to say on the subject:
+Apparently, Cage was offered the role of Mr. Wednesday, which has since gone to Ian McShane (not a bad switch, STARZ).
+He had this to say regarding American Gods:

 “You know, it’s a good point and I’ve been invited many times to go on a show, one of which was on Neil Gaiman’s American Gods to play Mr. Wednesday, which was a great part, beautifully written.
 And I said no. And William Friedkin, we’ve been talking about doing different things.

 The actor went on to talk a bit about some of the apprehensions he has about doing TV: